cilynx/OutlookPilot/README.md

 ### Blocked Days ###

 You can manually prevent OutlookPilot from scheduling on a specific day by creating a folder that starts with the date you care about and has anything else after it.
 For example "20150401 - OOTO", "20150402: At Training", or even "20150403 " would all be valid _blocked_ folders.
-OutlookPilot will pass right over them when autoscheduling similar to how it handles weekends.  _Blocked_ ranges are not currently supported because it's difficult to make elegant when viewing the folders on other clients.
+OutlookPilot will pass right over them when autoscheduling similar to how it handles weekends.
+OutlookPilot will not delete a _blocked_ folder, even if it's empty.
+You will need to remove them manually when you're done with them.  _Blocked_ ranges are not currently supported because it's difficult to make elegant when viewing the folders on other clients.

 ## FAQ ##